Maleo

 The maleo (Macrocephalon maleo) is a large megapode and the only member of the monotypic genus Macrocephalon.
 The maleo is endemic to Sulawesi and the nearby smaller island of Buton in Indonesia.
 It is found in the tropical lowland and hill forests, but nests in the open sandy areas, volcanic soils, or beaches that are heated by the sun or geothermal energy for incubation.

+The megapode is named from a North Halmahera language (see Ternate: moleo, Tidore: muleu) transmitted via Ternate Malay maleu and later Ambon Malay maleo.

 Description

 The maleo ranges from 55–60 cm long with blackish plumage, bare yellow facial skin, reddish-brown iris, reddish-orange beak, and rosy salmon underparts.
 The crown is ornamented with a prominent, bony, dark casque - which is the origin of its genus name Macrocephalon (from the Greek makros meaning "large" and kephalon meaning "head").
 The greyish blue feet have four long sharp claws, separated by a membranous web.
 The sexes are almost identical with a slightly smaller and duller female.
 Juvenile birds have largely brownish and paler heads with short blackish-brown crests and browner upper parts.